aviralgupta393/Movie-Classification-by-Genres/model/README.md

-The project was executed on Google Colab and is available as a Jupyter Notebook and a Python code.
+The project was executed on Google Colab and is available as a Jupyter Notebook and a Python file.